A History of Solving Problems and Protecting your Interests

 Christine, Angela and Tara have brought to MDW Law their significant legal experience including practice in large firms, making the organization and service delivery second to none.
 But they also know that the foundation of the firm was laid one client at a time.
 The future of the firm depends on the service and respect given to each and every client, big or small, one at a time.
 MDW Law is a Halifax firm where excellence in the practice of law is expected and delivered and clients, staff and lawyers are treated with equal respect.
 MDW Law welcomed family law lawyer Laura Kanaan into the partnership in January 2018 and expanded its office location from Halifax to include a location in Bedford, making it easier for clients to meet with any of our lawyers.

-MDW Law is strengthened by the presence of experienced family lawyer Kay Rhodenizer, who joined the firm as counsel in 2014, as well as its talented and dedicated associates, Bernie Thibault, Ashley Donald, Alix Digout and Danika Beaulieu.
+MDW Law is strengthened by the presence of experienced family lawyer Kay Rhodenizer, who joined the firm as counsel in 2014, Kim Johnson, who joined the firm as counsel in 2015, as well as its talented and dedicated associates, Ashley Donald, Alix Digout and Danika Beaulieu.
 In addition to the human faces of the office, there are several furry faces that often make an appearance, offering informal “therapy-dog” services to anyone who wants them.

 Throughout the exciting growth and change, MDW Law has shown a constant dedication to excellence in client service.
 Its goal is for clients to feel, from the moment they walk through the door, that they are in good hands helping them navigate their legal life events.